dwmkerr/terraform-consul-cluster/README.md

 You will be asked to provide your Secret Key, Access Key and Region.
 When the provisioning is complete, you should see a message like:

 ```
-TODO your cluster is ready! http://232.23.1.24:8000
+Apply complete!
+Resources: 19 added, 0 changed, 0 destroyed.

+...

+consul-dns = consul-lb-734949600.ap-southeast-1.elb.amazonaws.com
 ```

-Navigate to the URL provided and you will see the Consul interface, with some example microservices.
+Navigate to port 8500 at address provided (e.g. http://consul-lb-734949600.ap-southeast-1.elb.amazonaws.com:8500) and you will see the Consul interface.

 ## Destroying the Cluster